Perfect truss construction for the ROYAL STAGE IN LONDON

 A significant part of the pre-assembly – including the integration of the energy chains into the Mother Truss – took place at the RBO site in Aberdare.

-This intensive preparation paid off: the installation at the Royal Opera House in Covent Garden was completed in just two weeks.
+This intensive preparation paid off: the installation at the Royal Ballet and Opera in Covent Garden was completed in just two weeks.

 OPERA(TION): COMPLETE!